| “The Moral Case for Supporting Israel” by Yaron Brook. |

 Earlier in the article we read:

-Mr. Brook “believes that the anti-Israel sentiment across the world” stems from “the ideas espoused by modern intelligentsia, who embrace, what Rand liked to call, the ethical code of ‘altruism.’ ”Now quoting Mr..
-Brook:
+Mr. Brook “believes that the anti-Israel sentiment across the world” stems from “the ideas espoused by modern intelligentsia, who embrace, what Rand liked to call, the ethical code of ‘altruism.’ ”Now quoting Mr. Brook:

 “... the biggest sin of altruism is acting in self-interest.
 The weak and suffering, who must not have acted out of self-interest, are virtuous.
 Israel, by being strong and successful, must be the villain.”In fact Israel is neither strong nor successful, it too must be counted among the weak, the weak who sacrifice others to themselves.
-Israel appears strong only because an unacknowledged crutch props it up: billions of dollars each year furnished to it by the United States, now totaling well over four times the cost of the Apollo space program.
+Israel appears strong only because an unacknowledged crutch props it up: billions of dollars each year furnished it by the United States, now totaling well over five times the cost of the Apollo space program.
 Nor does Israel act in its self-interest, not in Ayn Rand’s sense of the term, rather it sacrifices the U.S. to itself.

-Mr. Brook’s April 17, 2002 talk was a sly attempt to press Ayn Rand’s legendary arch-individualist into the service of a foreign country almost his opposite.
+Mr. Brook’s April 17, 2002 talk was a sly attempt to press Ayn Rand’s legendary arch-individualist into the service of a foreign country almost his exact opposite.

 A month later ARI, the C-Span television network, and AT&T hosted a five-day event dedicated to Ayn Rand and The Fountainhead.
 Yet what ought to have been a celebration of Ayn Rand ARI at times turned into a forum for praising Israel.